siyandaMaphitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 6-third_line displays the third line of the file iacta The script 7-file creates a file named Best School
-The script 8-cwd_state writes into the file ls_cwd_content
+The script 8-cwd_state writes into the file ls_cwd_content The script 9-duplicate_last_line duplicates the last line of the file iacta